Tag Archive for: Collagen

 If this is the case for you, there are a couple of limited options – but options none-the-less!
 You can find collagen derived from sea vegetables and you can use Agar Agar powder or flakes (also derived form sea vegetables) in place of gelatin!
 (Read more about how to use Agar Agar in my post about egg replacements.)

-Check out my Amazon storefronts (USA, Canada & UK) to find these products!
+Check out my AIP Amazon storefronts to find these products: USA, Canada or the UK

 What About Bone Broth?